Giacomo Puccini

 Presented with one interval.

-Libretto by Yevgeny Zamyatin, Georgy Ionin, Alexander Preis and Dmitri Shostakovich based on the novel of the same name by Nikolai Gogol
+Libretto by Yevgeny Zamyatin, Georgy Ionin, Alexander Preis and Dmitry Shostakovich based on the novel of the same name by Nikolai Gogol

 Saturday, 19:00